 There are a number of ways to make a referral:

-- If you prefer, you can still be referred by your GP or another health professional.
+If you prefer, you can still be referred by your Doctor or another health professional.
 You can ask them to support you with this.

-Again, if you are only interested in attending the Stress Control Course please do not complete a self-referral form, go to the courses page instead.
+Again, if you are only interested in attending a Course please do not complete a self-referral form, go to the courses page instead.
 This is because it may slow down the process and take longer for us to contact you if we receive multiple referrals from you.